Transport guide - Iceland - Europe

 • Cars only make sense when Reykjavik is part of a broader Iceland route

-Reykjavik is not a complicated urban transport city.
-The main decisions are airport transfer, whether your accommodation fits tour pickup logic, and whether you are starting a bigger road trip after the city stay.
+Reykjavik is not a complicated transport city.
+The main choices are airport transfer, tour pickup convenience, and whether you are starting a bigger road trip afterward.

 That means Flybus-style arrival and excursion planning often matter more than everyday bus optimization inside the center.